Amon-Ra St. Brown Prop Bet Odds, Lines and Picks vs Chiefs

-Find out the best lines available for all prop bets on Amon-Ra St. Brown for NFL opening night between the Kansas City Chiefs and Detroit Lions.
+Fancy the Lions to spring a surprise in the season curtain raiser?
+We run through some of the best Amon-Ra St. Brown prop bet lines ready for NFL opening night between the Kansas City Chiefs and Detroit Lions.

 Bovada have released their prop bet lines for St. Brown vs the Chiefs.